Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions: Overview

-The builtin assumption of using \autoref{eq:mle} for learning is that only the gold program $y^*$ is correct.
-However, this assumption is clearly untrue for the program synthesis problem as typically multiple programs can satisfy the same specification.
-With only one gold program, \autoref{eq:mle} would encourage the model to put all probability mass on $y^*$, which could easily lead to \textit{overfitting}~\citep{austin2021program, cobbe2021training, bunel2018leveraging}. \paragraph{Overview of our approach.} Because manually collecting multiple reference programs for each specification is a laborious process, in our work, we explore an alternate approach: where the model self-samples additional correct (or partially-correct) programs and learns from them during training time. \autoref{fig:examples} shows an example: for the specification $x$, our model was able to self-sample a correct program $\hy$ that is different from the gold program $y^*$ provided in the dataset.
-Looking at the program execution states shown on the right, we can see that both these programs execute to produce the sample desired output, \ie $\hat{z}=z^*$, as noted with dashed red boxes in \autoref{fig:examples}.
-Taking one step further, our approach can also identify partially-correct programs from its self-sampled programs.
-For example, on the bottom left, we show a sampled program $\hat{y}'$ that is incorrect only because of an error in its last two lines.
-But we identify a subprogram $\hat{y}'_{\leq 5}$ of it as partially-correct because the execution state $\hat{s}'_{5}$ for this subprogram matches the intermediate state $s^*_5$ of a known correct program $y^*$, which is noted as the solid red boxes in \autoref{fig:examples}.
+The builtin assumption of using \autoref{eq:mle} for learning is that only the reference solution $y^*$ is correct.
+However, this assumption is clearly untrue for the math reasoning problem as typically multiple reasoning paths can achieve the correct final result.
+With only one reference solution as target for learning, \autoref{eq:mle} would encourage the model to put all probability mass on $y^*$, which could easily lead to \textit{overfitting}~\citep{bunel2018leveraging, austin2021program, cobbe2021training}. \paragraph{Overview of our approach.} While manually collecting additional reference solutions for each specification is a laborious process~\citep{austin2021program, cobbe2021training, schuster2021programming}, in our work, we explore an alternate approach: where the model self-samples additional correct (or partially-correct) solutions and learns from them during training. \autoref{fig:examples} shows an example: for the question $x$, our model was able to self-sample an alternative solution $\hy$ that is different from the reference solution $y^*$ provided in the dataset.
+Looking at the intermediate states shown on the right, we can see that both these solutions execute to produce the sample desired output, \ie $\hat{z}=z^*$, as noted with solid red boxes.
+Taking this one step further, our approach can also identify partially-correct solutions from its samples.
+For example, on the bottom left, we show a sampled solution $\hat{y}'$ that is incorrect only because of an error in its last two steps.
+But we identify a prefix $\hat{y}'_{\leq 5}$ of it as partially-correct because the intermediate state $\hat{s}'_{5}$ for this prefix matches the intermediate state $s^*_5$ of a known correct solution $y^*$ (noted as dashed red boxes) and yet syntactically different from $y^*$.
 Based on these observations and intuitions, we introduce our approach in the following sections.